BigGreen-IT/ALZ-StartSmall/README.md

 Resource Tagging

 If you need assistance in purchasing this solution or have questions please contact azmsupport@biggreenit.com

+## Azure Pricing

+Virtual Networks in Azure are free of charge.
+Every subscription can create up to 50 Virtual Networks across all regions.
+VNET Peering links two virtual networks – either in the same region, or in different regions - and enables you to route traffic between them using private IP addresses (carry a nominal charge).
+Inbound and outbound traffic is charged at both ends of the peered networks.
+Network appliances such as VPN Gateway and Application Gateway that are run inside a virtual network are also charged.

+For more information on Azure pricing, please refer to the Microsoft website: https://azure.microsoft.com/en-us/pricing/details/virtual-network/

 ## Prerequisites